Restream/redmine_undev_git/Readme_en.md

-# RedmineUndevGit
+# Redmine UndevGit Plugin

 [![Build Status](https://travis-ci.org/Undev/redmine_undev_git.png)](https://travis-ci.org/Undev/redmine_undev_git)
 [![Code Climate](https://codeclimate.com/github/Undev/redmine_undev_git.png)](https://codeclimate.com/github/Undev/redmine_undev_git)

-## Description

 The UndevGit plugin adds the UndevGit repository type to Redmine.

-UndevGit has all standard functions of a Git repository, as well as other features: possibility to work with remote repositories;
+UndevGit has all standard functions of a Git repository, as well as other features:

+* possibility to work with remote repositories
-hooks for UndevGit repositories.
+* hooks for UndevGit repositories

 When accessing a remote or local repository, UndevGit clones it and then works with the created copy.

+## Compatibility

+This plugin version is compatible only with Redmine 2.1.x and later.

-## Setup and configuration
+## Installation

-### Setup
+1. To install the plugin

- 1. Copy the plugin directory into **plugins**
+    * Download the .ZIP archives, extract files and copy the plugin directory into #{REDMINE_ROOT}/plugin.

+    Or

+    * Change you current directory to your Redmine root directory:

+            cd {REDMINE_ROOT}

+      Copy the plugin from GitHub using the following command:

+            git clone https://github.com/Undev/redmine_undev_git.git plugins/redmine_undev_git

+2. Install the required gems using the command:

+        bundle install

+    * In case of bundle install errors, remove the Gemfile.lock file, update the local package index and install the required dependencies.
+Then execute the bundle install command again:

+            rm Gemfile.lock
+            sudo apt-get update
+            sudo apt-get install -y libxml2-dev libxslt-dev libpq-dev bundle install

+3. This plugin requires a migration.
+Run the following command to upgrade your database (make a database backup before):

- 2. **bundle exec rake redmine:plugins:migrate**
+        bundle exec rake redmine:plugins:migrate RAILS_ENV=production

- 3. **bundle install** in the Redmine root directory
- 4. Restart Redmine
+4. Restart Redmine.

+Now you should be able to see the plugin in **Administration > Plugins**.

+## Usage

 ### Configuration

-To enable UndevGit, go to the **Administration** menu > *Repositories* tab > *Enabled SCM* group.
+To enable the UndevGit repository type, go to **Administration > Settings **, switch to the **Repositories** tab and select the **UndevGit** check box in the **Enabled SCM** section.
+[pic]

+To configure the plugin settings, go to **Administration > Plugins** and click **Configure**.
+[pic]

-The plugin settings allow you to specify the maximum number of branches to be displayed on the issue page in the *Associated revisions* section.
+The plugin allows you to specify the maximum number of branches to be displayed on the issue page in the **Associated revisions** section.
 An empty field or 0 means no restrictions.
+[pic]

 For details on hook configuration, see the corresponding section below.

 In the Redmine settings, you can specify the directory